ockapy/deepvstprogrammers/README.md

 ---

 Now you should be able to build the solution.
 Once it's done, go to the build files, copy renderman.dll, paste it in the app/utils folder, and rename it librenderman.pyd.
+In /app directory you will find a quick jupyter notebook guide on how to use RenderMan.